sarbagyakafle/sarbagyakafle.github.io/vitae.md

 “(Un)Claimed Body: Beauty and Brave in Devkota’s and ‘Ravan Jatayu Yuddha’.”
 36th Annual International Conference of Literary Association of Nepal Dhulikhel, Kavre, Nepal, 1-2 March, 2017.

 “Reviving the ‘ancient fires’: Myth and Modernity in Devkota and Yeats.”
-9th Annual Conference of Mahakavi Laxmi Prasad Devkota Study and Research Centre IACER, Kathmandu, Nepal, 11-12 November, 2016.
+9th Annual Conference of Mahakavi Laxmi Prasad Devkota Study and Research Centre, Kathmandu, Nepal, 11-12 November, 2016.